 Michigan District Attorneys

-A District Attorney (DA) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
-The prosecutor decides whether to file charges against you, which charges should be filed, and what kind of punishment they are seeking.
-Communicating with a district attorney may be necessary in order to negotiate a plea agreement, ask for reduced charges, or ask that the charges against you be dismissed altogether.
+A district attorney (D.A.) is the official who prosecutes criminal cases on behalf of the government.
+The prosecutor decides whether to file charges against you, which charges should be filed, and what kind of punishment they're seeking.
+Communicating with a district attorney may be necessary in order to negotiate a plea deal, ask for reduced charges, or ask that the charges against you be dismissed altogether.

-However you proceed, it would be wise to discuss your case with someone friendly before sitting down at the negotiating table with the enemy.
-If you still decide to represent yourself their observations will still help inform your decisions.
-Contact a competent local attorney for a free case review to discuss your case's merits at the earliest opportunity.
+However you proceed, it would be wise to discuss your case with someone friendly before sitting down at the negotiating table with the people trying to put you in jail.
+If you still decide to represent yourself, a defense attorney's observations will still help inform your decisions.
+Contact a skilled criminal defense attorney to discuss your case's merits at the earliest opportunity.